-After you send a proposal it's challenging to wait to hear whether or not you've landed the gig.
-If you’re wondering when you can follow up with your potential client, or what to say, you're in the right place.
+After you send a proposal, it's challenging to wait to hear whether or not you've landed the gig.
+That's why a proposal follow-up email can be just the ticket you need to book your next client.
+So, if you're wondering when you can follow up with your potential client or what to say, you're in the right place!

 In this article, we'll cover the cadence of when you should send proposal follow-up emails and some copy and paste templates to adapt to your own needs.

 Why send a follow-up email?

 Follow-up emails can cut through the noise of a recipient's clogged-up inbox.
 Not only does it serve as a reminder to the recipient that you're interested in working with them, but sending another email can be extremely helpful in leaving a strong impression.